Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 What to Verify First

-Before deciding what to do, create a clean record of the current account.
-The goal is to understand the situation well enough that support, a developer, or a reviewer can reproduce your facts without asking for private material.
+Before deciding what to do, create a clean account snapshot.
+The goal is simple: support, a developer, or a reviewer should be able to understand the case without asking for private material.

 Also separate asset categories.
 A spot balance, open perp position, vault position, staking balance, and locked asset can each have different operational constraints.
 A response path that is reasonable for a spot-only account may be unsafe for an account with active leveraged exposure.